 Students are to meet graduation requirements from the catalog that is in effect at the time of their initial enrollment at Urshan.
-Students wishing to change to a more recent catalog may do so, provided they are enrolled when the catalog is in effect and they submit a written request to do so to the Registrar.
+Students wishing to change to a more recent catalog may do so, provided they are enrolled when the catalog is in effect and they submit a written request to do so to the registrar.
 Students who have not maintained continuous enrollment must meet the graduation requirements from the catalog in effect at the time they reenroll.
-Students who wish to withdraw from the current semester or who do not wish to attend a future semester may remain enrolled by obtaining an approved Leave of Absence.
+Students who wish to withdraw from the current semester or who do not wish to attend a future semester may remain enrolled by obtaining an approved Leave of Absence from the Office of the Dean of Students.
+The LOA may not extend beyond one academic year.